 Entries for all Breeders' Cup Championship races will close on Monday at 10 a.m., (ET), November 2, 2020.
 At the time of entry, a maximum of fourteen or twelve horses will be accepted for entry in each fourteen horse race and a maximum of twelve for each twelve horse race based on the order of preference in the rankings established at pre-entry.
 A horse will be permitted to enter two Breeders' Cup Championship races under the following conditions: (i) the horse is eligible for both races; (ii) the races will be contested on different days; (iii) the pre-entry and entry fees are paid for both races; and (iv) neither race is oversubscribed.
 A horse may not double-enter Breeders' Cup Championship races if the effect of such double entry is to exclude another horse from competing.
 A horse entered in two Championship races on different days may not compete on both days.
 Pre-entry and entry fees will not be refunded for the race in which the owner of the double-entered horse elects not to compete.

-There may be up to two (2) also-eligible horses for each Championships race, excluding the Dirt Mile and the Filly & Mare Turf which will each carry a total of four (4) also-eligible horses.
+There may be up to four (4) also-eligible horses for each Championships race, excluding the Dirt Mile which will carry a total of six (6) also-eligible horses.
 The also-eligible horses will be designated in accordance with the Breeders’ Cup Racing Directors/Secretaries Panel’s order of preference for each Championships race that is oversubscribed at the time of pre-entry.
 See Field Selection System in the Horsemen’s Information Guide .Scratch time for Friday Championships races will be 8:00 a.m.
 ET, Friday, November 6.
 Scratch time for Saturday Championships races will be 8:00 a.m.
 ET on Saturday, November 7.